jlarmstrongiv/apollo-server-agnostic/README.md

 #### Passing in Context

-Context allows you to pass in additional information with your request, such as authentication headers, etc.  Enable context with:
+Context allows you to pass in additional information with your request, such as authentication headers, etc.

+Minimal required to enable context:

 ```js
 const server = new ApolloServer({